 What is Interdiction?

-In Louisiana, interdiction is the legal process that must take place that allows a loved one to assume decision-making authority and take on the responsibility of caring for an individual that is incapable of consistently making decisions about his/her person and property.
+In Louisiana, interdiction is the legal process that must take place that allows a loved one to assume decision-making authority and take on the responsibility of caring for an individual who is incapable of consistently making decisions about his/her person and property.

 During the court-supervised interdiction process, a judge is asked to determine, from testimony and other evidence presented, whether or not the individual has the ability to consistently make sound decisions on his person, property, and finances.
 If it is determined that the individual lacks capacity, a curator is appointed by the court to